-YEAR ENDED 31 DECEMBER 2019 (Expressed in Jamaican dollar unless otherwise indicated)
+Year ended 31 December 2019 (Expressed in Jamaican dollars unless otherwise indicated)

 - (a) Financial risk management (continued): - (iii) Market risk (continued):

 Foreign currency sensitivity

 The Company's investment portfolio is exposed to the United States dollar.
 The Company's sensitivity to a 4% increase and a 6% decrease (2018: 2% increase, and a 4% decrease) in the Jamaican dollar against the United States dollar is the sensitivity rate used when reporting foreign currency risk internally to the key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rate.